 I’ve since written a complaint letter or two (or fifteen) similar to those above.
 In one instance, I received a complete replacement mattress for a Sleep Number Bed that had been known to have problems with mildew (GROSS!)
 Ours had some suspicious spots and I wasn’t taking any chances.

 The complaint letter I wrote directly to their CEO was greeted by a return phone call from someone in their customer relations group.
-I was thrilled we had avoided a potential health issue, and moreover, they were willing to replace a ten-year old air bed for free.
+I was thrilled we had avoided a potential health issue, and moreover, they replaced our ten-year old air bed for free.

 In another instance, my sister and I were stranded at the airport for six hours after United refused to let us on the plane still docked at the jetway.
 We were held up by, you guessed it, way too long security lines.

-Side-bar: There’s almost nothing worse in air travel, than being told you missed your flight, when you can plainly see the plane sitting right there, with the walk-way thingy still attached.
-FUCK!
+Side-bar: There’s almost nothing worse in air travel, than being told you missed your flight, when you can plainly see the plane sitting right there, with the walk-way thingy still attached!!!

-The insult here was that our grandfather had just passed, and we were trying to get home to be with family.
+The insult here was that our grandfather had just passed away, and we were trying to get home to be with family.
 That letter to United was greeted with a “too bad, so sad” response.
 I’ll never fly with them again, credit card bonus points be damned!